coopcycle/coopcycle-docs/en/restaurant/restaurant-management.md

 - the description
 - whether or not the product is activated
 - the price and the tax applied
+- the allergens (Warning: the restaurant is responsible for the information given to the customer)
+- the specific diets the product is ok with.

 ### Options and extras / Adding extras